-Don’t you love the look of the beach-like hair with soft waves that are quite popular right now?
+Don't you love the look of the beach-like hair with soft waves that are quite popular right now?
 This look can be created with curling irons that are at the store, but they can also be styled without heat and look just as great.
-Beach waves work on slightly shorter hair and longer.
+Beach waves work on slightly shorter hair and longer and also works well with holographic hair.
 They look a little better on longer hair.

 To get this style started you need a little gel and a ponytail holder.
 You can start your braid on slightly damp or dry hair - it doesn't matter too much.
 You can either do a French braid in your hair the night before or one braid in the back.
 If you do one braid in the back, but want your bangs/fringe and area closer to your roots included, you may also want to add a braid on both sides of your head.
 If you do that you will need 3 ponytail holders.

 For 3 separate braids, you will need to section your hair.
 Start with a section on the right or left side, depending on how you want your hair to lay when you take out the braids.
 Take the section you are going to start your first braid in and take three smaller sections from that smaller section.
 Section this part of your hair into three and take the right side over the middle section.
 Now take the left section and cross it over the middle section.
 You will keep alternating sections over the middle sections.
 As you repeat p wrapping each section over the middle and under the opposite section, you will notice a braid pattern.
 You want to braid all the way to the end so that once this is combined with the braid on your other side and the larger braid in back, everything is braided and will be included in your beach wave style.

 Continue this braid all the way to the end and secure it.
 Now start a braid on the other top, side of your hair.
 You may not want to include your bangs in the braid.
 This depends on the look you specifically want.
 Again, follow the same steps starting with the three sections braid and alternating sides over the middle.
 Make sure you braid both of the top braids all the way down to the end.
 Secure it.